renovate-bot/khulnasoft-lab-_-vulx/README.md

 [📖 Documentation][docs]
 </div>

-Trivy ([pronunciation][pronunciation]) is a comprehensive and versatile security scanner.
+Vul ([pronunciation][pronunciation]) is a comprehensive and versatile security scanner.
-Trivy has *scanners* that look for security issues, and *targets* where it can find those issues.
+Vul has *scanners* that look for security issues, and *targets* where it can find those issues.

-Targets (what Trivy can scan):
+Targets (what Vul can scan):

 - Container Image
 - Filesystem